 - 2 Tablespoons (30ml) whole milk

 - Butter/grease/spray with nonstick spray the bottom of a 9x13 inch baking dish, then line with parchment paper.
-Turn the dough out onto a lightly floured work surface and, using a rolling pin, roll into a 13x18 inch rectangle.
-I used a ruler for accuracy.
+Turn the dough out onto a lightly floured work surface and, using a rolling pin, roll into a 12x18 inch rectangle.
 Make sure the dough is smooth and evenly thick, even at the corners.

 - For The Filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and maple syrup together on medium-high speed until combined and creamy.
 Add the sugar and cinnamon, beating until combined.
 Spread the maple mixture all over the dough.
 Tightly roll up the dough to form an 18-inch-long log.
-Cut into 12 even rolls (about 1.5 inches in width each).
+Cut into 12 even rolls.
 Arrange them in the prepared baking pan, cut sides up.
-Cover the rolls very tightly with aluminum foil (no rolls exposed, please-- this dries out your dough) and stick in the refrigerator for 8-12 hours.3
+Cover the rolls very tightly with aluminum foil (no rolls exposed-- this dries out your dough!) and stick in the refrigerator for 8-12 hours.3

 - Remove rolls from the refrigerator and let rise in a warm place just as you did in step 2 until they are puffy, about 1-2 hours.
 Mine usually take 1 and 1/2 hours.